 Excavators, loaders, bulldozers, backhoes and other types of heavy equipment make many of the most ambitious construction projects practical.
 Not having access to such assets can rule a job out or slow the pace of progress unacceptably.

-Many construction companies struggle, though, with how to pay for the equipment they need to tackle the work before them.
+Many construction companies struggle with how to pay for the equipment they need to tackle the work before them after getting the financing for heavy equipment.
 Fortunately, there are some straightforward, highly effective ways to save money when buying heavy construction equipment.

 It is Always Possible to Save Money on Heavy Equipment Purchases